WoditorTrans2000/WoditorTranslationGallery/README.md

 Currectly only pt-BR and en-US are the one I'm updating when is necessary.

-The version of the dll being translated and from the latest folder is 3.632.
+The version of the dll being translated and from the latest folder is 3.656.

-🇧🇷 pt-BR - (Feito) Sendo feito por mim.
+🇧🇷 pt-BR - Sendo feito por [Woditortrans2000](https://github.com/WoditorTrans2000).

 MENU - [##########] 100%